A lot of internet myths and misinformation surrounds Reverse T3 (RT3). Well-meaning people have attributed to the hormone a “T3-blocking” function.

 All you need is a bunch of D3 soldiers defending the nucleus fortress in more and more cells that express D3.

 The more D3-x cells you have in a given tissue or throughout your body, the less T3 is activating receptors.
 These particular receptors are unoccupied for a longer time, or not at all.

 Why don’t RT3 hormone molecules get into the nucleus receptors?

 Answer: Neither Reverse T2 nor RT3 have enough affinity to the thyroid hormone receptors in the nucleus to bind with it.

 You’ll notice that Bianco’s image, and my image above, does not put any hormone other than T3 into the nucleus of either the D3-expressing cell or the D2-expressing cell.

-They found that RT3 and all other hormones lacking this iodine atom at this exact position had less than 1% the affinity of T3 for the nuclear receptors.
+They found that RT3 and all other thyroid hormones lacking this iodine atom at this exact position on the inner ring had less than 1% the affinity of T3 for the nuclear receptors.

 What makes D3 dominate?

 Deiodinase Type 3 will dominate and RT3 levels will rise when you have too much T3 and/or T4 thyroid hormone above your current set-point in a given tissue or in your bloodstream.